eggburg/hacker101_CTF_Encrypted_Pastebin/README.md

 # hacker101_CTF_Encrypted_Pastebin
-Get 3 flags for the Hacker101 CTF problem Encrypted Pastebin
+Get 3 flags for the Hacker101 CTF problem Encrypted Pastebin.

-"Encrypted Pastebin" is one of the hardest problems in the Hacker101 CTF.
-It challenges the user to perform cryptographic attack against the data encrypted using the AES-CBC scheme.
+Background: "Encrypted Pastebin" is one of the hardest problems in the Hacker101 CTF (https://ctf.hacker101.com/ctf).
+It challenges users to perform cryptographic attack against the data encrypted using the AES-CBC scheme.
 In order to get the hidden flags an user has to write scripts to automate the http requests and all the calculations.

+Flags: the problem inculdes 4 flags, where I only found 3 of them.
+If you know how to get the last flag, kindly share the idea with me!

 To run the script:
 ```